-A dental veneer is a very thin shell (layer) of tooth-coloured material placed over the facial surface of the tooth.
+A dental veneer is a very thin shell (layer) of tooth-colored material placed over the facial surface of the tooth.
 Permanent veneers are mostly made of composite resin or porcelain and are attached to the tooth surface using dental cement.
 A dental veneer is used to correct minor dental issues, which include cracks or chips on the tooth, tooth stain or discoloration, uneven spacing, teeth misalignment, worn down tooth enamel, etc.

 Veneer treatment falls under the cosmetic dentistry category because it creates a makeover smiles with whiter, brighter, nicely shaped, and beautifully aligned teeth.
 However, the veneer treatment may also be grouped as protective dentistry because it may prevent the need for more extensive dental treatments.

-Other benefits of dental veneer include durability, it requires little or no removal of tooth structure (minimally invasive) compared to dental crowns (there are some modified dental veneers that does not require removal of tooth enamel), and it improves the appearance of your teeth and smiles.
+Other benefits of dental veneer include durability, it requires little or no removal of tooth structure (minimally invasive) compared to dental crowns (there are some modified dental veneers that do not require removal of tooth enamel), and it improves the appearance of your teeth and smiles.

 Generally, veneers treatment can be used to solve almost all of your cosmetic dental problems, which may include: